spiceai/docs/spiceaidocs/docs/components/data-connectors/localpod.md

 pagination_prev: null
 ---

 The Localpod Data Connector enables setting up a parent/child relationship between datasets in the current Spicepod.
-This is useful for configuring multiple/tiered accelerations for a single dataset, and ensuring that the data is only downloaded once from the remote source.
+This can be used for configuring multiple/tiered accelerations for a single dataset, and ensuring that the data is only downloaded once from the remote source.
+For example, you can use the `localpod` connector to create a child dataset that is accelerated in-memory, while the parent dataset is accelerated to a file.

 The dataset created by the `localpod` connector will logically have the same data as the parent dataset.